zhangl64/qnn-spam-detect/README.md

 conda env create -f environment.yml
 ```

-Run first two cells of ```dataPrep.ipynb ```to install data.
+5. Run the first two cells of ```dataPrep.ipynb ```to install the data.

-Run the model using the following command:
+6. Run the quantum model using the following command:

 ```
 python main.py